manz0om/string_calculator/README.md

 # String Calculator

-Ruby version - 3.4.2

-Pre-requisite -
+## Pre-requisite -
-  Install ruby 3.4.2 for executing the code
+-  Install ruby 3.4.2 for executing the code
-  After installing ruby, clone the repo
+-  clone the repo
-  run - bundle install, to install the gems
+-  run  `bundle install`, to install the gems

-To run the calculator -
+## To run the calculator -
-  cd to the string_calculator directory
+-  cd to the string_calculator directory
-  run the below command
+-  run the below command
-    windows - ruby .\bin\calculator.rb
+  -  windows - `ruby .\bin\calculator.rb`
-    linux   - ruby bin/calculator.rb
+  -  linux   - `ruby bin/calculator.rb`

-To run the tests -
+## To run the tests -
-  cd to the string_calculator directory
+-  cd to the string_calculator directory
-  run the below command
+-  run the below command
-    bundle exec rspec
+  -   `bundle exec rspec spec/*`

-Screenshots of execution and test
+##Screenshots of execution and test
 1.
 ![1](https://github.com/user-attachments/assets/e1da6203-face-4482-aa67-1ab5b72c0545)